VIS-SIG/Wonderful-Wednesdays/README.md

 ## December data set

-Presented on **December 8th, 2021**.
-The current example is focusing on [effective data visualisation](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-12-08).
-In this first Wonderful Wednesday Webinar of 2022, we will review an existing data visualisation and improve it step by step, making use of gestalt principles, pre-attentive attributes and design considerations.
+**January 12th, 2022**.
+The current example is focusing on [uncertainty in study planning](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-01-12).
+In this Wonderful Wednesday Webinar, we assume that a phase III cardiovascular superiority study is planned and we will discuss how uncertainty can be displayed with regard to total study duration if the assumptions are not exactly met.

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)

 ## Next Webinar

-**January 12th, 2021**.
+**February 9th, 2022**.

 ## Previous data sets